i-foster/3813_Assignment/README.md

     name: the name of the group
     owner: the owner of the group
     channels: channels within the group stored as a array of strings.
+    users: array of strings of all users who can be in the group.

 Channels:
 Channels store their own name and the chat messages currently this will be changed to the channel name and the location of those stored messages.